 - Feel free to substitute Pecorino Romano for the Parmesan.

 - 24 whole shucked oysters on the half shell oysters and shells divided

 - 2 ounces julienne prosciutto ham

 - 3/4 cup breadcrumbs

 - sea salt and fresh cracked pepper to taste

-- Place the oyster shells on a sheet pan that you’ve lined with parchment paper and divide the cooked oysters amongst the shells.
+- Place the oyster shells on a sheet pan and divide the cooked oysters among the shells.
 There should be 1 oyster for 1 shell.

-- Top each oyster with a little bit of the cream-baby spinach mixture followed up with julienne prosciutto ham and shredded Parmesan cheese.
-Note: Simply divide all the ingredients between the oysters.
+- Top each oyster with a little bit of the cream-baby spinach mixture followed up with julienne prosciutto ham and shredded asiago cheese.
+Divide all the ingredients between the oysters.

 - Broil the pan of oysters in the oven on high for 2 minutes or until the cheese is melted and golden brown.

 - To Plate: Remove oysters and shells from the pan and add to a tray along with lemon slices.